cgi-estonia-space/ALUs/README.md

 # Out of the box usage

-Latest development build can be downloaded from - https://alus-builds.s3.eu-central-1.amazonaws.com/alus-nightly-latest.tar.gz
-Verified releases can be downloaded from - https://bitbucket.org/cgi-ee-space/alus/downloads/
-One can download docker image with all of the needed dependencies from [dockerhub](https://hub.docker.com/repository/docker/cgialus/alus-devel) or simply `docker pull cgialus/alus-devel`
+Verified releases can be downloaded from - https://github.com/cgi-estonia-space/ALUs/releases/ One can download docker image with all of the needed dependencies from [dockerhub](https://hub.docker.com/repository/docker/cgialus/alus-devel) or simply `docker pull cgialus/alus-devel`